simplesthing/elder-scrolls-legends-card-index/README.md

 - Display a loading indicator when communicatying with API
 - Uses responsive design
 - Displays results in a card format which includes API data for card Image, Name, Set Name and Type
-- Allows for searching for a crad by name
+- Allows for searching for a card by name

 ## Installation